Howards End (film): Financing

-Merchant-Ivory encountered difficulty securing funding for Howards End, the budget of which stood at $8 million.
-This was considerably larger than that of Maurice and A Room with a View, which led to trouble in raising capital in the UK and the United States.
-Orion Pictures, the film's distributor, was on the verge of bankruptcy and only contributed a small amount to the overall budget.
+Merchant-Ivory had difficulty securing funding for Howards End, whose budget stood at $8 million.
+This was considerably larger than those of Maurice and A Room with a View, which led to trouble in raising capital in the UK and the United States.
+Orion Pictures, the film's distributor, was on the verge of bankruptcy and contributed only a small amount to the overall budget.

 A solution presented itself when Merchant Ivory sought funding through an intermediary in Japan, where the previous Forster adaptations, particularly Maurice, had been very successful.
 Eventually Japanese companies including the Sumitomo Corporation, Japan Satellite Broadcasting, and the Imagica Corporation provided the bulk of the film's financing.

-The distribution problem would be solved when the heads of Orion Classics departed the company for Sony Pictures, creating the entirely new division of Sony Pictures Classics.
-Howards End was the first title distributed by this new division.
+The distribution problem was solved when the heads of Orion Classics departed the company for Sony Pictures, creating the entirely new division of Sony Pictures Classics; Howards End was the first title it acquired and distributed.
+In 2022, the division's co-founder Michael Barker recalled that, despite a highly lucrative offer for distribution rights from Harvey Weinstein of Miramax Films, Ismail Merchant was content choosing Sony's relatively smaller offer of $1 million instead.

 Casting

 Anthony Hopkins accepted the part of Henry Wilcox after reading the script, passed to him by a young woman who was helping edit Slaves of New York and The Silence of the Lambs simultaneously in the same building.

 Phoebe Nicholls, Joely Richardson, Miranda Richardson, and Tilda Swinton were all considered for the part of Margaret Schlegel before Emma Thompson accepted the role.
-James Ivory was unaware of Emma Thompson before she was recommended to him by Simon Callow, who made a small cameo as the music lecturer in the concert scene.
+James Ivory was unfamiliar with Thompson before she was recommended to him by Simon Callow, who had a small cameo appearance as the music lecturer in the concert scene.

 Jemma Redgrave (Evie Wilcox), who played the daughter of Vanessa Redgrave's character (Ruth Wilcox), is her niece off-screen.
 Samuel West, who played Leonard Bast, is the son of Prunella Scales, who played Aunt Juley.

 According to James Ivory, although Vanessa Redgrave was his preferred choice for the role of Ruth Wilcox, her participation was uncertain until the last moment, because she was committed to other projects and it took some time to negotiate an acceptable salary.
-When she did agree to play the role of Mrs. Wilcox, she mistakenly believed she would be playing Margaret; only when she showed up on set to begin filming her scenes did the person in Hair and Makeup explain that she would be playing the elder Mrs. Wilcox.
+When she did agree to play Mrs. Wilcox, she mistakenly believed she would be playing Margaret; only when she showed up on set to begin filming her scenes did the person in Hair and Makeup explain that she would be playing the elder Mrs. Wilcox.

 Music

 The score was composed by Richard Robbins, with elements of the score based on Percy Grainger's works "Bridal Lullaby" and "Mock Morris".
-The piano pieces were performed by the English concert pianist Martin Jones.
+The piano pieces were performed by English concert pianist Martin Jones.
 Orchestral works were conducted by Harry Rabinowitz and performed by the English Chamber Orchestra.